 Open Futures Bursary for Black Students

-The Open Futures Bursary for Black Students, launching for the first time in academic year 2022/23, will provide the opportunity for new, UK-resident students who identify as Black, to receive a bursary of £500, paid across the first two academic years of their Open University study.
-50 bursaries will be available in 2022/23.
+The Open Futures Bursary for Black Students will provide the opportunity for new, UK-resident students who identify as Black, to receive a bursary of £500, paid across the first two academic years of their Open University study.
+50 bursaries will be available in 2023/24.
 The bursary is intended to support with the costs of study, such as buying a laptop, study materials or supporting with internet or childcare costs.

 Further information